I’m wondering if any of these sound familiar:

 If you continue to have weak, squishy, and negotiable digital boundaries, your day will fly by without you getting the important things done, which truly impacts your bottom line!

-When you put these simple digital boundaries in place, your productivity will skyrocket and your bottom line (and sanity) will, too.
+When you put these simple digital boundaries in place, your productivity will skyrocket and your bottom line (and mental and emotional well-being) will, too.

 Do These Now